DisCEdge: Distributed Context Management for Large Language Models at the Edge: Evaluation

 \subsubsection{Edge-Side vs. Client-Side Context Management for Mobile Clients}

 This experiment evaluates DisCEdge in a mobile client scenario, a key use case for edge computing.
-The primary objective is to demonstrate that our system maintains context consistency and performance when a client moves between edge nodes.
 We compare our proposed edge-side approach (using tokenized context) against a baseline using client-side context management, where the client sends the complete context with each request.
-This baseline is common but can be inefficient for mobile devices with limited bandwidth, as mentioned in \cref{sec:introduction}.
+As mentioned in \cref{sec:introduction}, This baseline is common but can be inefficient for mobile devices with limited bandwidth.
 We simulate client mobility by having the client alternate between two different edge nodes after two turns during a conversation.
-In addition to verifying consistency, we measure and compare the performance of both approaches using two key metrics relevant to mobile users: \begin{itemize} \item \textbf{End-to-End Response Time:} To show that DisCEdge, including the overhead of context synchronization upon handover, is faster for the user than transmitting the full context from the client. \item \textbf{Client-to-Server Network Usage:} To quantify the reduction in data sent from the client, a critical factor for mobile devices on metered or unreliable networks, as mentioned in \cref{sec:introduction}. \end{itemize}
+We measure \textbf{End-to-End Response Time} to show that DisCEdge, while maintaining consistency, is faster for the user than transmitting the full context from the client, and \textbf{Client-to-Edge Network Usage} to quantify the reduction in data sent from the client.